bcgov/nr-forests-access-management/scripts/kc_data_transfer/readme.md

 ## Run the script

 ```
+// transfer data from keycloak
 python3 src/KeyCloakTransfer.py

+// transfer data from csv file
+python3 src/CsvTransfer.py
 ```

+**Note**:

-If the execusion time for the script is longer than 5 mins, need to go Cognito "fam_console" application, and change the access token expiration to a longer time (by default it's 5 mins)
+-   If the execusion time for the script is longer than 5 mins, need to go Cognito "fam_console" application, and change the access token expiration to a longer time (by default it's 5 mins)
+-   We only support csv file currently.
+When we export the received excel sheet into csv format, it should using the delimiter "," and encoding in "utf-8-sig".
+The csv file should include the following column names:
+    -   User: in the format of "USERSTYPE\USERNAME", for example "IDIR\DGreen"
+    -   Profile: this is the column for the role
+    -   For Organization: in the format of "[forest_client_number] - [organization_name]", for example "12345678 - MINISTRY OF FORESTS"
+-   The script is tested on python version 3.10.9